websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 }
 ```

-It depends on one artifact: the Liferay release's Portal API.
-The Portal API is a large JAR packed with Liferay, Bnd, and OSGi artifacts associated with the Liferay product release.
+It depends on one artifact: the Liferay release API JAR.
+It is a large JAR packed with Liferay, Bnd, and OSGi artifacts associated with the Liferay product release.

-In the `[module root]/gradle.properties` file, the `liferay.workspace.product` property specifies the product release:
+In the `[project root]/gradle.properties` file, the `liferay.workspace.product` property specifies the product release:

 ```properties
 liferay.workspace.product=portal-7.3-ga3
 ```

 Lastly, there's no dependency version.
-That's because Workspace applies the Portal API version associated with the Liferay product release.
+That's because Workspace applies the Liferay product API version associated with the release.

 ```note::
    Please see `Configuring Dependencies <./configuring-dependencies/configuring-dependencies.md>`_ for more information.